Indigenous Cultures: Respectful Ways to Experience Traditions

 Another critical issue is the "Leakage Effect."
 According to UN Tourism (formerly UNWTO), in many mass-tourism scenarios, only $5 out of every $100 spent by a tourist stays in the local economy.
 For Indigenous communities, this figure is often even lower.
 When travelers buy mass-produced "Native-style" jewelry at an airport, they are often unknowingly funding factories in distant countries rather than supporting the artisan whose ancestral designs were stolen.
 This economic disenfranchisement prevents communities from maintaining the very traditions travelers claim to admire.

-Actionable Strategies for Ethical Immersion
+Ethical Immersion

 Opt for Community-Owned Enterprises